Command Finder

 Command Description When to Use

 Important: /brainstorm DOES NOT implement - it only advises.
-After brainstorming, use /plan or /cook to implement.
+After brainstorming, use /ck:plan or /ck:cook to implement.

 Know What You Want